 - Evaluation of Public Regulations, Policies, and Programs

 - Public Services and Infrastructure: Planning and Financing

-Through programming in partnerships with businesses, nongovernmental organizations, and local and state government agencies, the Public Management Institute at UC Davis will expose Mandela Fellows to a diversity of perspectives on public management.
+Through programming in partnership with businesses, nongovernmental organizations, and local and state government agencies, the Public Management Institute at UC Davis exposes Mandela Fellows to a diversity of perspectives on public management.

 2016 and 2017: Pioneering Energy Policy